+Be inexpensive; and

 Use existing procedures whenever possible.

 Impact of Proposed Recommendations

 Given that the WG is still considering the above options and therefore has not determined a final set of proposed recommendations, the WG is not in a position to provide a statement on the possible economic impact the recommendations would have, or the impact on other areas such as competition, operations, privacy and other rights, scalability and feasibility.
 The WG will provide an impact statement in the Final Report.